What Is Sexual violence?

 If someone is asleep or otherwise unconscious, they don’t have the capacity to consent.

-If someone has taken a substance which was capable of causing or enabling the complainant to be intoxicated or overpowered at the time of the relevant act.
+If someone has taken a substance which was capable of causing the victim to be intoxicated or overpowered.

 If someone has been held against their will, or kidnapped, they don’t have the freedom to consent.

-If the perpetrator has used violence against the complainant, causing the complainant to fear that immediate violence would be used against them at the time of the relevant act, they don’t have the freedom to consent.
+If the perpetrator has used violence against the victim, causing the victim to fear that further immediate violence would be used against them, they don’t have the freedom to consent.

 Being coerced, bullied, scared, shocked or threatened takes away our freedom and capacity to make choices.
 Because freedom and capacity are central to the definition of consent, someone saying "yes" to sex doesn’t automatically mean they’ve consented.
 If someone is in an abusive or exploitative relationship, they might say "yes" out of fear.